 Applicants may file a letter of protest against the award of a grant.
-The protest must be filed with the Executive Vice Chancellor of the Technology, Research and Information Systems Division identified in the RFA Specification.
-Protest letters must be mailed to Patrick Perry, Executive Vice Chancellor, Chancellor's Office, California Community Colleges, 1102 Q Street Suite 4554, Sacramento, CA 95811-6539, within ten (10) business days after the intent to award is posted.
+The protest must be filed with the Vice Chancellor of the Technology, Research and Information Systems Division identified in the RFA Specification.
+Protest letters must be mailed to the appropriate Vice Chancellor, Technology, Research and Information Systems Division (TRIS), Chancellor's Office, California Community Colleges, 1102 Q Street, Sacramento, CA 95811, within ten (10) business days from the date of notification.
 The protest must include a full and complete written statement specifying the grounds of protest and must be based on the process and/or procedures used in the review and recommendation of applications for awards.
-The Executive Vice Chancellor shall review all the information submitted with regard to the protest and render a decision regarding the protest within thirty (30) calendar days.
-The decision of the Executive Vice Chancellor shall be final.
+The Vice Chancellor shall review all the information submitted with regard to the protest and render a decision regarding the protest within thirty (30) calendar days.
+The decision of the Vice Chancellor shall be final.